Robust Least Squares Problems with Binary Uncertain Data: Supermodular

 \subsection{Supermodular Linear \ref{eq:binary_RLS}}

-In this setting, we first introduce the \emph{Lovász extension} to better understand the structure of the inner problem, which allows us to lift a discrete function into a continuous domain while preserving key structural properties.
+In this setting, we first introduce the \emph{Lov\'asz extension} to better understand the structure of the inner problem, which allows us to lift a discrete function into a continuous domain while preserving key structural properties.